Is Legal Separation Right For You? Learn More About Your Options.

-California law allows a couple to end a marriage or domestic partnership through divorce, annulment or legal separation.
-However, divorce and annulment involve terminating the marriage, while legal separation allows a couple to remain married, but simply to separate for a period of time.
+California law allows a couple to end a marriage through divorce, annulment or legal separation.
+Divorce and annulment involve terminating the marriage, while legal separation allows a couple to remain married, but simply to separate for a period of time.
 Legal separation can often be a good option for couples who do not know if they want a permanent divorce, with the provisions of a divorce in place.

-If you are currently considering legal separation, you may need the assistance of an experienced family law attorney.
-We can assist you in drafting the separation documents and work to ensure that your interests are protected to the fullest possible extent.
+If you feel that legal separation may be in your best interests, you should consult our experienced family law attorneys to understand more about your options.
+We can assist you in drafting the separation documents and work to ensure that your interests are protected to the fullest possible extent throughout your case.